Rockmed1/REACT_C/23-Inventory-project/inventory-project/Inventory.md

 ## 2- Design:

-### a- Divide the application into pages:
+### a- Divide the application INTO pages:

 1- Think about the overall and page-level UI
-2- Break the UI into components and establish the component tree 3- Build a static version (without state and data)
+2- Break the UIINTO components and establish the component tree 3- Build a static version (without state and data)

-### b- Divide the application into feature categories
+### b- Divide the application INTO feature categories

 #### Feature categories: